genomewalker/bam-filter/README.md

 A simple tool to process a BAM file and filter references with uneven coverages and estimate taxonomic abundances.
 FilterBAM has three main goals:
 1. Reassign reads to the reference they belong using an E-M algorithm that takes into account the alignment score.
-The alignment score is calculated using the same equation than [BLAST bit score](https://www.ncbi.nlm.nih.gov/books/NBK62051/):
+The alignment score is calculated using the same equation than the [BLAST bit score](https://www.ncbi.nlm.nih.gov/books/NBK62051/) using the information available in the BAM file.
+The alignment score is calculated as follows:

    $$
    \begin{align*}